 Dr. Gary Slutkin is an epidemiologist and founder of Cure Violence, an organization dedicated to reducing violence around the world by treating it as a public health problem.
 After spending 10 years fighting epidemics abroad, Dr. Slutkin returned to Chicago to find his hometown in the middle of a different kind of epidemic: violence.
 By applying the lessons and skills he learned as an epidemiologist, Dr. Slutkin and his Cure Violence team take a public health approach to violence reduction that has seen remarkable results around the world.
 The program is being replicated all across the US and in more than 50 communities globally.

-Freethink spoke with Dr. Slutkin about the need to think about violence as a public health problem as opposed to a law enforcement problem.
+Freethink spoke with Dr. Slutkin about the need to think about violence as a disease and public health problem as opposed to a law enforcement problem.

 This interview has been edited and condensed for clarity.

 Freethink: What motivated you to want to go from being a medical doctor in rural environments to now working with violence in urban settings?

 Dr. Gary Slutkin: I just came back home in the late 90s, after 10 years abroad, and I needed a break.
 I moved home to Chicago.
 That’s when I began to notice all these situations of violence.
 I didn't know that America was having this problem with violence.
 I began to ask questions as to what people were doing about it.
 And then very shortly I began to see that this was a problem very similar (to what I was working on overseas).
 In other words, it looked just like an infectious disease.
 But it was not being managed in what I thought would be the right way.

 Freethink: How is violence like an infectious disease?